yukinko-iwasaki/course-in-a-box/About.md

 <i>Program Coordinator, DIME Analytics</i><br/>
 Nupur Savani is a Program Coordinator at the World Bank in the Development Impact Evaluation (DIME) department.
 At DIME, Nupur coordinates program activities and operations for DIME Analytics, a team supporting data quality and knowledge sharing at DIME.
 She also supports the Knowledge Management and Communications team at DIME.
 She has a Bachelor’s degree in International Affairs with specializations in International Development and Africa from the George Washington University.

+<b>Sylvie Mahoro</b><br/>
+<i>Program Assistant, DIME Analytics</i><br/>
+Sylvie Mahoro is the Program Assistant at the Development Impact Evaluation (DIME) department at the World Bank.
+Sylvie organizes all of DIME’s training activities such as DIME analytics flagship courses, Continuing Education sessions and the Measuring Development conference.
+She also plays a key role in supporting the onboarding of new hires at DIME.
+Sylvie holds a Bachelor’s degree in Political Science with a Five-college Certificate of International Relations from Amherst College.